flanksource/docs/mission-control/docs/guide/views/index.md

 Views execute your named queries and create an **SQLite database in memory**:

 - Each query becomes a **table** with the query's name
-- Table schema is dynamically generated from the query results
+- Table schema gets generated dynamically from the query results
 - Example: queries named `deployments`, `pipelines`, `metrics` create 3 SQL tables

 ### 3. SQL-Powered Data Processing

-Once data is loaded, you can run **any SQL query** against it to combine data from multiple sources:
+Once you load data, you can run **any SQL query** against it to combine data from multiple sources:

 ```yaml
 # View table data (optional)